 (7) Location & Location Text.
-Locations may be entered from the Venues database, or they may be entered as text.
-If they are entered as text, they cannot be linked to Google Maps or venue URLs from the database, nor can the format for their display be changed.
-In either case, the game location must be entered for every game.
+Locations may be entered from the LM Venues database, or they may be entered as text.
+If an entry from the Venues DB is provided, it overrides any text that is entered.
+If the location is entered as text, it cannot be linked to Google Maps or venue URLs from the database, nor can its display format be changed.

 (8) Period & (Game) Time.
 Enter the game period and game time (time remaining) for games in progress.
 These fields are not shown for games that have not started or scores marked as final.

 (9) Scores.
 Enter the game scores.
 Scores such as “2 (5)” or “2-4” may be used to indicate final results based on penalty kicks, or “27 (2OT) to indicate overtime games.

 (10) Is Final.
 Check this box to indicate that the scores are final.
 If teams have been entered in the tournament’s Teams/Seeds table, the winners (and losers) will flow down to future rounds in both the “winners” (and “losers”) brackets.